Salman Khan: The superstar who lives dangerously

 Another relationship, with actress and former Miss World Aishwarya Rai, ended acrimoniously with Ms Rai later making allegations that she was beaten up by Khan - a charge he has denied.

-But the 2002 incident in Mumbai was not his first brush with the law.
+And the 2002 hit-and-run incident in Mumbai was not his first brush with the law.

 Khan was arrested in the western state of Rajasthan for illegally hunting and killing a protected blackbuck deer in 1998.

 He was convicted and sentenced to five years in prison in 2006, but spent less than a week inside before being released on bail.
 His appeal is pending in court.

 In the past few years, the actor has worked hard to shed his "bad boy" image - with some success.

 His devotion to his family, particularly his brothers, is well known and he is reputed to go out of his way to help friends and even strangers.

 A few years ago, he started Being Human, a charity to help the underprivileged through education and healthcare.
 The charity sells T-shirts and other products online and in stores, and the proceeds are used for charitable work.

 His relationships with women also seem to have matured.
 Although he parted ways with actress Katrina Kaif some time ago, they remain good friends and the couple acted together in Ek Tha Tiger.